MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/storage/remote-share-provider.md

 ### Migrate BLOBs from one remote share BLOB store to another

-One content database can have several BLOB stores, and at anytime only one of these BLOB stores can be active for WRITE while others are just for READ.
-Sometimes, there are is a need to move BLOBs from one BLOB store to another.
-For example, you may need to setup a new SMB storage and move all BLOBs to the new SMB storage.
-In this situation, you need to migrate data from SQL or old BLOB stores to new BLOB store.
+One content database can have several BLOB stores, and at any time only one of these BLOB stores can be active for WRITE while others are just for READ.
+Sometimes, there is a need to move BLOBs from one BLOB store to another.
+For example, you may need to set up a new SMB storage and move all BLOBs to the new SMB storage.
+In this situation, you need to migrate data from SQL or old BLOB stores to the new BLOB store.

-By following below sample, you can migrate your BLOBs from old BLOB storage to new active BLOB store created by committing Migrate().
+By following the below sample, you can migrate your BLOBs from old BLOB storage to a new active BLOB store created by committing Migrate().

 `$db = Get-SPContentDatabase $YourDatabaseName`